Dr. Greta Enriquez, MA LCMHC

 Tamara Liaschenko (pronouns: she/her/hers) hails from VA, by way of NY and PA.
-She holds an MA in Clinical Mental Health Counseling, is a Licensed Clinical Addictions Specialist - Associate, and a Licensed Professional Counselor Associate in NC.
+She holds an MA in Clinical Mental Health Counseling, is a Licensed Clinical Addictions Specialist and a Licensed Clinical Mental Health Counselor Associate in NC.
 She has a background in dance, movement, and art which she uses in combination with her experiential, trauma, and substance use/abuse training.
 Her prior work experience ranges from corporate business and restaurant management to teaching and extensive group work.

 In addition to experience, she also brings a strong dedication to self-empowerment and healing arts.
-She offers individual, couples/family, and group counseling incorporating multimodal and expressive methods (including psychodrama, art, music, and play), as well as traditional therapeutic techniques, including CBT/DBT, narrative therapy, psychodynamics, sociometry, and talk therapy.
+She offers individual, couples/family, and group counseling incorporating multimodal and expressive methods (including psychodrama, art, music, and play), as well as traditional therapeutic techniques, including CBT/DBT, narrative therapy, psychodynamics, and talk therapy.
 In addition, she has implemented groups following standardized therapeutic models, including Dr. Stephanie Covington’s curricula A Woman’s Way Through the 12 Steps and Beyond Trauma, and actively draws from multiple therapeutic methods in order to assist her clients in ways that work best for them.
 She serves diverse populations, including adults, adolescents, and families, who may be suffering from mental illness, relational and emotional difficulties, issues related to trauma or substance abuse/dependence, and those in need of counseling.